Published on March 29, 2023

 National Doctors’ Day has been observed on March 30th each year in the United States since 1933.
 It is a day to recognize the contributions of doctors and thank those who help care for us and our health.

 GrassrootsHealth would like to offer special thanks to those doctors and health care providers who have taken the time to educate (or RE-educate) themselves on the importance of vitamin D. Our website lists hundreds of such practitioners on our Vitamin D*practitioners page – each of these practitioners took the time to view one or more of our vitamin D*education courses and pass a quiz to demonstrate their vitamin D knowledge.
+To learn more about the opportunities available to practitioners, including how to become a certified Vitamin D*Practitioner through GrassrootsHealth, click here.

 Unfortunately, there are still doctors who don’t fully understand the latest research on vitamin D, are not confident in their knowledge of vitamin D, or who choose to ignore it completely.
 In today’s newsletter, we are sharing information that may help educate, or RE-educate, doctors and other health care practitioners on the latest vitamin D research and evidence-based practices that they can use to confidently incorporate vitamin D into their practice, patient care, and conversations.

 Please share this with your doctor if you feel inspired to do so.
-Your actions can make a difference for so many others!
+Your actions can make a difference for many others!

 Vitamin D Deficiency is Real, as is the Need for Testing